-12.4.
-Melomels
+8.4.
+Fruit Meads

-Melomel is mead comprised of honey and fruit.
-Two varieties of melomels with their own BJCP categories are Cyser (mead with apple cider) and Pyment (mead with wine grapes).
+Melomel is a term for a mead comprised of honey and fruit.
+The BJCP style guidelines split Fruit Meads into five separate styles for judging convenience.
+Two traditional varieties of melomels with their own BJCP categories are Cyser (mead with apple cider) and Pyment (mead with wine grapes).
 Most meadmakers source local apple cider in the fall season to make cysers, and commercial varietal grape juice to make pyments.
 It is rare to find a meadmaker who will press apples or crush grapes to make mead.
-However, this is not true with other melomels.
-Canned fruit purees can be used (and are a good option for out-of-season melomels), but best results will happen when using fresh, ripe, in-season fruit.
+However, this is not true with other fruit meads.
+Canned fruit purees can be used (and are a good option for out-of-season fruit meads), but best results will happen when using fresh, ripe, in-season fruit.

-Making melomels is similar to making traditional meads, except that additional thought must be given to honey selection, fruit handling, and cap management.
+Making fruit meads is similar to making traditional meads, except that additional thought must be given to honey selection, fruit handling, and cap management.